ThoughtWorks-DPS/di-circleci-base-image/README.md

 ./testlocal.sh
 ```

-This script build the image and uses `chef/inspec` and `feedyard/docker-benchmark` to test the health
-and secure configuration of the image.

 ### Publishing Official Images (for Maintainers only)

 Git push will trigger the dev-build pipeline.
 In addition to the tests performed in testlocal.sh,